zyedidia/generic/stack/README.md

 import "github.com/zyedidia/generic/stack"
 ```

-Package stack provides an implementation of a LIFO stack built using a resizing array\.
+Package stack provides an implementation of a LIFO stack built using a resizing array.

 <details><summary>Example</summary>
 <p>